 - You might want to create vegan products that don’t contain beeswax.

-- You might want to create feel good products that help your feel positive and uplifted when you use them.
+- You might want to create feel-good products that help you feel positive and uplifted when you use them.

 - You might want to lower your carbon footprint and use as many locally sourced ingredients as possible.